Why Microchip?

 The Cost

-Thanks to Stolen Horse International (SHI), which was the first to sell a microchip to the public online, you can purchase microchips at a lower cost.
-In most states it is legal to insert the microchip into your own horses.
-We recommend this only if you are competent with injections in horses.
-If you feel doubt, you can still buy the chips online and have your vet insert them on their next visit to the farm.
-Even if you are not implanting the chip yourself, we recommend that you know the procedure well to oversee correct placement and insertion.
-Not every professional knows where and how to insert the microchip and sometimes they place them on the wrong side of the neck or in the wrong place..
+If you are unsure if you can do the insertion, you can buy the chips online and have your vet insert them during their next visit to the farm.
+Even if you are not implanting the chip, we recommend that you know the procedure well to oversee correct placement and insertion.
+Not every professional knows where and how to insert the microchip; sometimes, they place them on the wrong side of the neck or in the wrong place.

 Registration of the Microchip

 There is no perfect stand-alone ID.
-All types of ID have pros and cons, and can work or not work depending on the situation.
+All types of ID have pros and cons and can work or not work, depending on the situation.

-More Microchip Information--How does it work and where is it required?
+More Microchip Information--How does it work, and where is it required?

 The Scanners

-It is important to note while the United States is going through transitioning from the old 125 kHz microchip to the new 134.2 kHz microchip that the following may occur:
+It is important to note while the United States is going through transitioning from the old 125 kHz microchip to the new 134.2 kHz microchip that, the following may occur:

 In Summary

-As an animal owner it is your responsibility to know what company and frequency of microchip is implanted in your animal.
-Should a horse or pet be lost, it is up to you to make sure the right scanner is used to prove a microchip is present.
-Make sure your vet knows to use a true universal scanner.
-When making lost posters or flyers, make sure you put that your animal is microchipped, the frequency used and that it must be read by a scanner that reads that frequency.
+Make sure your vet knows to use a proper universal scanner.
+When making lost posters or flyers, make sure you put that your animal is microchipped, the frequency used, and that it must be read by a scanner that reads that frequency.

-As for which microchip company is the best--most are similar but only one still offers the 125 kHz microchip.
+As for which microchip company is the best--most are similar, but only one still offers the 125 kHz microchip.
 Our favorite company is AVID.
-They are one of the oldest companies, have a variety of products and were the first to offer a pet registry.
+They are one of the oldest companies, have various products, and were the first to provide a pet registry.
 HomeAgain and Microchip ID also offer good microchips and services and are very reputable.
-We offer up a buyer beware warning when purchasing microchips from newer companies, especially if they are offering 900 numbered microchips.
-Do your homework and check them out before purchasing their really low priced chip or scanner.

 Click here to purchase your microchips in the NetPosse Store